-Indeed, once the claim $\bigstar$ is proved, one can apply it recursively for a sequence of $\eps_n$ that converge to zero very fast.
-Namely we can apply the claim to each of the subsets $\Gamma_n$ and take as $\Gamma''$ the union of all closed subsets provided by the claim.
-This way we obtain a nested sequence of closed sets $\Gamma\supset \Gamma'\supset\Gamma''\supset\dots$ which break into finite union of closed connected subsets of arbitrary small diameter and a countable collection of arcs with total length at most $\eps_1+\eps_2+\dots$ outside of $\Gamma$.
+Indeed, once Claim $\bigstar$ is proved, one can apply it recursively for a sequence of $\eps_n$ that converges to zero very fast.
+Namely, we can apply the claim to each of the subsets $\Gamma_n$ and take as $\Gamma''$ the union of all closed subsets provided by the claim.
+This way we obtain a nested sequence of closed sets $\Gamma\supset \Gamma'\supset\Gamma''\supset\dots$ which break into a finite union of closed connected subsets of arbitrarily small diameter and a countable collection of arcs with total length at most $\eps_1+\eps_2+\dots$ outside of $\Gamma$.
 Set

 Note that there is a simple curve from $x$ to $y$ that runs in the constructed arcs and $\Phi$.
 The part of the curve in $\Gamma$ contributes at most $\<|x-y|\>_s$ to its $\<{*}-{*}\>_s$-length.
 Therefore the total length of the curve can not exceed